jAniceto/chromatography/README.md

 ## Breif description of each function
 * `gaussPeakFit` - Fits a gaussian curve to the data provided.
 Works for any number of peaks.
 * `gaussPeakFit_1p` - Same as gaussPeakFit but is a simpler version that only works for one peak.
+* `isotherm` - Library of isotherm function.
+Required in several programs.
 * `fitModel_isotherm_KLDF` - Fits a chromatographic model to the data provided.
 Two parameters are fitted: H and KLDF.
 * `LDF_pdepe` - Transport-Dispersive Model (TDM) considering mass transfer resistence in the solid to be dominant and using the Linear Driving Force Model (LDF) approach.
-* `isotherm` - Library of isotherm function.
-Required in several programs.
+Uses the Matlab pdepe function to solve the system of PDEs.
+* `Models/LDF_pdepe_1c.m` - Same as `LDF_pdepe` but only works for one component
+* `Models/LDF_pdepe_2c.m` - Same as `LDF_pdepe` but only works for two components
+* `Models/LDF_df_1c.m` - Transport-Dispersive Model (TDM) considering mass transfer resistence in the solid to be dominant and using the Linear Driving Force Model (LDF) approach.
+Uses the finite diferences methods to solve the system of PDEs.
+* `Models/EDMlinear_pdepe_1c.m` - Equilibrium-Dispersive Model (EDM) with linear isotherm for single component.
+* `Models/TDMlinear_pdepe_1c.m` - Transport-Dispersive Model (TDM) with linear isotherm for single component.
+* `Models/TMlinear_pdepe_1c.m` - Transport Model (TM) with linear isotherm for single component.

 ## Detailed description of each function